Vernon Maxwell: Early years

 Maxwell was born in Gainesville, Florida.
 He attended Buchholz High School in Gainesville, and played for the Buchholz Bobcats high school basketball team.
 As a senior, Maxwell was the Mr. Basketball of the state of Florida as well as being an all-state defensive back in football.

 College career

 Maxwell received an athletic scholarship to attend the University of Florida, where he played for coach Norm Sloan's Florida Gators men's basketball from 1984 to 1988.
 The 6-foot-4 guard averaged 20.2 points as a senior and still holds 15 Gators team records.
 He left school after four years as the Gators' all-time leading scorer (2,450) and the No. 2 scorer in Southeastern Conference history behind LSU's Pete Maravich.
 He averaged more than 20 points in both his junior and senior seasons, although Florida would erase all the points Maxwell scored in those seasons due to Maxwell taking money from agents and accepting a free round-trip ticket to go to a basketball camp.
+However, on September 18, 2025, the University Athletic Association restored his statistics from his last two seasons, reclaiming Maxwell as UF men basketball's career leading scorer.